For Immediate Release

 For full details of the programme and outreach activities, please see the “No Limits” Programme Guide.

 All online programmes are free of charge and can be enjoyed on the “No Limits” website.
-Online registration starts at 10am on 9 February at go.nolimits.hk/regen1.
+Online registration is now open atgo.nolimits.hk/regen1.

 Tickets for the documentaries CRUX and Braille Music, to be screened in-venue at JC Cube, Tai Kwun on 6 and 7 March, are available for free on a first-come-first-served basis.
 Please reserve your seats at Braille Music and CRUX programme pages.